International-Data-Spaces-Association/IDS-testbed/Testbed/Aitor_DAPS.md

 > 'aud' => 'idsc:IDS_CONNECTORS_ALL'

 #### Launch the DAPS:
-Build an image.
-In our example, we will call it "daps".
+Build an image with the following command.
+Feel free to replace "daps" with another name.
-> docker build . -t
+> docker build . -t daps
+Build the container with the image create.
-docker run -d –name=omejdn -p 4567:4567 -v $PWD/config:/opt/config -v $PWD/keys:/opt/keys dockerimage
+> docker run -d –name=omejdn -p 4567:4567 -v $PWD/config:/opt/config -v $PWD/keys:/opt/keys daps

 #### Run the script:
 In the terminal, go to the 'scripts' directory and run the script: